Taurine for Dogs: Benefits, Dosages, and More

 2. Supplements

-Supplements like The One can be essential if changing a dog’s diet doesn’t improve taurine levels.
+Supplements like The One/products/the-one can be essential if changing a dog’s diet doesn’t improve taurine levels.
 Most of the time, your dog will need to take supplements for the rest of their life to maintain healthy amounts of taurine.
 But, like with all new additions to their diet, you should always consult a vet before giving your dog a taurine supplement.

 Most of the time, dogs naturally produce taurine.
 But being aware of the signs of deficiency and the problems it can cause in some dogs will arm you with the knowledge to keep your dog healthy into old age.